kenshih/rust-aws-lambda-template/README.md

 # rust-aws-lambda-template

-[rust-aws-lambda-template](https://github.com/kenshih/rust-aws-lambda-template) is a [cargo-generate](https://github.com/cargo-generate/cargo-generate) template, which creates a rust project that can deploy a "hello world" [AWS Lambda](https://aws.amazon.com/lambda/) using [aws-lambda-rust-runtime](https://github.com/awslabs/aws-lambda-rust-runtime).
+[rust-aws-lambda-template](https://github.com/kenshih/rust-aws-lambda-template) is a [**cargo-generate**](https://github.com/cargo-generate/cargo-generate) template, which creates a rust project that can deploy a "hello world" [AWS Lambda](https://aws.amazon.com/lambda/) using [aws-lambda-rust-runtime](https://github.com/awslabs/aws-lambda-rust-runtime).

-If you are reading a generated project simply overwrite this README.md with [generated.README.md](./generated.README.md) as a starting point.
+If you are reading this from a generated project simply overwrite this README.md with [generated.README.md](./generated.README.md) as a starting point.

 [![asciicast](https://asciinema.org/a/418133.svg)](https://asciinema.org/a/418133)